muzammil7777/muzammilpathan/README.md

 - Firebase
 - In-App Purchase

+## Chilli69
+I contributed as an iOS developer to the second version of the "Chilli69" app, utilizing Objective-C for iPhone.
+This app stands as a beacon of open-mindedness in the dating market, dedicated to helping users find that special someone with privacy and discretion.

+**Key Features:**

+**Open-Minded Dating:** "Chilli69" fosters connections between open-minded individuals, providing a platform for meaningful interactions.

+**Privacy and Discretion:** The app prioritizes user privacy and discretion, ensuring a secure and respectful dating environment.

+**Feature-Rich:** From block/unblock options to live chat, liking/unliking, matching profiles, and profile visits, "Chilli69" offers a comprehensive suite of features to enhance the dating experience.

+This app is more than just a dating platform; it's a place where open minds come together to connect and explore meaningful relationships.
+It represents my dedication to contributing to user-centric iOS applications that facilitate connections and foster understanding.

+I am pleased to include my work on the second version of "Chilli69" in my portfolio, as it showcases my commitment to developing apps that make a positive impact on people's lives.
+Explore "Chilli69" and open your heart to new possibilities in the world of dating.

+**Tech Used**
+- Objective-C
+- Cocoapods
+- In-App Pucrhase
+- Core Data
+- AFNetworking
+- XMPP Framework

 ## Matjre Pixel (متجربيكسل)
 I am thrilled to present the "متجربيكسل" (MatjrePixel) app, a remarkable iOS application I developed for both iPhone and iPad, using Swift, for my valued client.
 This project epitomizes my expertise as an iOS developer and represents my dedication to creating feature-rich applications for seamless E-commerce shopping and image editing.